 This is an elective subject which students may choose to study.
-It is based on the Australian Curriculum Chinese syllabus.
+It is based on the Australian Curriculum for Chinese.

 Required Prior Learning:

 C in Year 9 Chinese.
 Students considering Chinese in Year 11 MUST choose Chinese in Year 10.